jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the war in Ukraine.
 Populations in NATO member states Poland, Latvia, and Lithuania were the primary targets.
-Microsofts investigation uncovered that one of the documents distributed via email was also tied to a physical flyer posted in Poland, demonstrating that the campaign bridged the digital and physical
+Microsoft’s investigation uncovered that one of the documents distributed via email was also tied to a physical flyer posted in Poland, demonstrating that the campaign bridged the digital and physical